FREQUENTLY ASKED QUESTIONS

 Can it be removed?

 Yes, the film can be removed without any damage to the car.
 We wouldn't recommend that you do this yourself and get a trained installer to do it.
+This is a timely job and is usually charged by any company.

 Will paintwork fade under the film?